V-ktor/hull-breach/README.md

-2D shooter with an underwater setting, made with Godot 3.0.2.
+2D arcade shooter with an underwater setting, made with Godot 3.0.2.